Comparing Registries

 You can also make NT log the crash in the event log by changing the value of

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\CrashControl\LogEvent to 1 instead of its default 0.
-Now, the exact time of the crash will be permanently recorded.
+instead of its default 0.
+Now, the exact time of the crash will be

 Changing the Location of Outlook Express Data Files